feathersui/feathersui-website/docs/haxe-openfl/ui-components.md

 - [`TabBar`](./tab-bar.md) displays a row of tabs, where only one may be selected.
 - [`TreeView`](./tree-view.md) displays hierarchical data in a list, and branches may be opened and closed.

+The following components are designed for rendering each individual item from the container's collection.

+- [`ItemRenderer`](./item-renderer.md) displays a background skin, up to two lines of text, and an icon.
+- [`LayoutGroupItemRenderer`](./item-renderer.md) allows the creation of new types of item renderers with custom content.

 ## Navigators

 Containers that support navigation between different views.